-- At least one department squad car, SUV, or Pick-up truck is required for every two officers (from the same department) and will be used in the training. - > In order to maximize training, class size is limited to 12 officers. - > Officers are required to check-in at the front security/information gate house.
+- for every two officers (fr - At least one department squad car, SUV, or Pick-up truck is required for every two officers (from the same department) and will be used in the training. - In order to maximize training, class size is limited to 12 officers. - Officers are required to check-in at the front security/information gate house.